Sally (1764 ship): History

 Nicholas Brown, Jr. of the Brown Family in Rhode Island, was both a significant benefactor in Brown University's foundation and an instrumental figure in the state's slave trade.

 The Brown family had cemented their position as Rhode Island aristocracy long before the foundation of their namesake university.
-For decades, the Brown’s had owned and operated businesses and trading vessels (under the Nicholas Brown and Company) around New England that facilitated trade between the New World and Europe.
-Simultaneously, The College of Rhode Island moved from Warren, Rhode Island to Providence in 1770 and was subsequently named after 1786 alumnus, Nicholas Brown, Jr., after he became the largest historical benefactor.
-With control over local institutions of higher education and the mercantile economy, the Brown family exercised significant control throughout the state and New England, writ large.
+For decades, the Browns had owned and operated businesses and trading vessels (under the Nicholas Brown and Company) around New England that facilitated trade between the New World and Europe.
+The College of Rhode Island moved from Warren, Rhode Island to Providence in 1770 and was subsequently named after 1786 alumnus Nicholas Brown, Jr., after he became the largest historical benefactor.
+With control over local institutions of higher education and the mercantile economy, the Brown family exercised significant control throughout the state and New England.

 For this reason, the Brown family’s tie to the slave trade served as the economic backbone of Rhode Island at the time.
-The family sent ships on three separate voyages to Africa - “one was captured by pirates, the Sally was a financial disaster, and the third voyage was only slightly profitable.”
+The family sent ships on three separate voyages to Africa: “one was captured by pirates, the Sally was a financial disaster, and the third voyage was only slightly profitable.”
 After more than a decade, Nicholas Brown opted out of the slave trade not for abolitionist rationale but for lack of profitability.
-Despite this, the Brown family used slaves from both The Sally and its other voyage as capital in the fledgling Rhode Island economy, as well as in the foundation of Brown University’s campus in Providence.
-Letters between Brown brothers and Captain Hopkins suggest that the family demanded at least 4 young slaves from the voyage for personal use - individuals who would later be instrumental in the construction of buildings on the Brown University campus, such as University Hall.
+Despite this, the Brown family used slaves from both Sally and its other voyage as capital in the fledgling Rhode Island economy, as well as in the foundation of Brown University’s campus in Providence.
+Letters between Brown brothers and Captain Hopkins suggest that the family demanded at least 4 young slaves from the voyage for personal use, individuals who would later be instrumental in the construction of buildings on the Brown University campus, such as University Hall.